A Bathing Ape: History

 Nigo, founder, former owner, and Teriyaki Boyz member, cites his mother and father, who were a nurse and a billboard maker, respectively, as major influences in the development of his character, though because they both worked, he spent a lot of time alone with toys.
 He also credits DJ/fashion guru Hiroshi Fujiwara as his business model.
 His nickname means "number two" in Japanese; the MD of Astoarobot, the fashion store, coined the moniker when he noted the physical resemblance to Fujiwara.
 Nigo cites his early influences as Elvis, The Beatles and hip-hop acts such as Beastie Boys and Run-DMC.

 After studying fashion editing at Bunka Fashion college, he worked as an editor and a stylist for Popeye magazine.
 After borrowing four million yen from an acquaintance, who also let him use his shop, he opened "Nowhere", his first store, along with Jun Takahashi of Undercover, on April 1, 1993, in Ura-Harajuku.
 Deciding to start his own brand, he named it after the 1968 film Planet of the Apes.
-According to Nigo, the name "BAPE" is a reference to "A Bathing Ape in Lukewarm Water" (でぬるま湯に浸かった猿, De nurumayu ni tsukatta saru).
+According to Nigo, the name "BAPE" is a reference to "A Bathing Ape in Lukewarm Water" (ぬるま湯に浸かった猿, Nurumayu ni tsukatta saru).
 Japanese people typically have daily baths in water at temperatures above 40 C. As such, to bathe in lukewarm water is to complacently overindulge as it implies you have stayed in the bath for so long the water has become cold.
 This is an ironic reference to the lazy opulence of the younger generation of Japanese, the brand's own customers.
 To promote the brand he gave T-shirts to the musician Cornelius and Japanese hip-hop group Scha Dara Parr who wore them when performing.
 For two years he produced 30 to 50 shirts a week, selling half and giving half to friends.
 In 1997, Nigo released his debut album Ape Sounds under Mo'Wax, with DJ/Producer James Lavelle of UNKLE.
 Nigo is also co-owner and head designer of Pharrell Williams' clothes brands Billionaire Boys Club and Ice Cream.

 On February 1, 2011, it was announced that A Bathing Ape had been sold to Hong Kong fashion conglomerate I.T Group.
 I.T purchased a 90.27% stake in A Bathing Ape.
 In a transaction encompassing HK$21,850,000 (approx. US$2.8 million), I.T purchased a total of 668 shares.
 Exact details regarding the creative future and expansion of A Bathing Ape are unknown; however, A Bathing Ape founder Nigo remained on board as the Creative Director for the next two years.

 Bape is a popular Japanese street fashion brand and with many celebrities appearing in magazines and catalogs wearing Bape's clothing.